khangha13/AppleMap.iDBv1/modules/step1d/FILTERING_OPTIONS_EXPLAINED.md

 When passing a VCF file that is already biallelic SNPs into the `master_vcf_analysis.sh` pipeline, the current implementation will redundantly filter it again using `bcftools view -m2 -M2 -v snps`.
 This document explains two options to avoid this redundant filtering.

+**Note (2025-12-19):** Step 1D now always filters to biallelic SNPs for consistency.
+The options below are retained as historical/reference material.

 ---

 ## Option 1: Check if Input VCF is Already Biallelic SNPs